TimothyThompkins/RedditSCNewsBot/README.md

 Note that the api token and reddit user login credentials are stored in separate files.

-Non standard packages include:
+Non standard packages include (all installed using pip):

-1) Praw

-2) BeautifulSoup4
+Praw:
+'''pip install praw'''

+BeautifulSoup4:
+'''pip install beautifulsoup4'''

 This code is completely open source and free to be modified by anyone.
 Please direct questions, comments, and concerns to reddit.com/u/a_soy_milkshake.